abhi27033/HireHelp/README.md

 # Steps to connect the authentication and other relevant tables in Database<br>

 ## Run the below SQL commands in MySQL Workbench <br>
-# Steps to connect the authentication and other relevant tables in Database<br>

-## Run the below SQL commands in MySQL Workbench <br>

 ```sql